openmediavault/openmediavault-docs/features.rst

 .. note::

-	In |omv| version 4 the TFTP has been removed from core, and now it can be installed as an official plugin.
+	This service has been removed from core in |omv| version 4.
+It can be installed as plugin now.

 Diagnostics
 -----------